strict-types/registry/README.md

-# registry
+# Strict type library registry

-Registry of strict type libraries
+This repository hosts a registry of strict type libraries.

+The registry is maintained by UBIDECO Institute, Switzerland - a non-profit research institution for ubiquitous deterministic computing.

+To add your library to the repository please open PR.